Tiziano Bieller

 Tiziano Bieller (born 22 February 1956) is a former Italian alpine skier.

-He is not a relative of the former alpine skiers Franco Bieler and Wanda Bieler, in turn cousins between them, among other things his surname is written with a double L even if in many places it is wrongly spelled with only one.
+Originally from Champoluc, he is not a relative of the former alpine skiers Franco Bieler and Wanda Bieler, in turn cousins between them, among other things his surname is written with a double L even if in many places it is wrongly spelled with only one.

 Career

 During his career he has won an overall national title in giant slalom in 1980 and was a member of the Italy national alpine ski team, in the 1970s and 1980s known as the blue avalanche (in Italian language valanga azzurra), with which national A participated in the entire 1980 World Cup season.

 He was 2nd in the overall standings of the 1980 FIS Alpine Ski Europa Cup but won the discipline standings of giant slalom.

 Europa Cup results

 Bieller has won one discipline cup.